oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-follow-up-a-customised-training-client/rule.md

 6. Do you need help with anything else?

 After you complete the interview send an “as per our conversation email” to the client and CC the trainer.
-The email should include the answers to the questions above and any recommendations for the trainer.​
+The email should include the answers to the questions above and any recommendations for the trainer.